enricofoglia/SIA_RP_Report/_sources/02TheodorsenModel.md

 1. It is a well established model, often used in research problems related to unsteady lift <span style="color: red;">citation</span>.
 2. It is formulated in a very physically meaningful way, with different terms directly related to specific flow phenomena.
-3. It can be used to generate reliable unsteady lift data for high Reynolds number flows.
+3. It can be used to generate reliable unsteady lift data for high Reynolds number flows much more efficiently that CFD simulations.
 4. It can be used as a test problem for the system identification methodology developed for the project.

 ## Formulation